Coronations in Europe: Liechtenstein

-The sovereign Princes of Liechtenstein have never undergone a coronation or enthronement ceremony, although Prince Hans-Adam II attended a mass by the Archbishop of Vaduz, followed by a choral display.
-In 1719 the Liechtenstein family finally attained the long-sought rank of Princes of the Holy Roman Empire, and had a crown (or ducal hat, as it is named) made of diamonds, pearls and rubies.
-However, as the subsequent princes always resided in Vienna, and until modern times did not even visit their principality, the original princely crown may never have been brought there, and is now lost.
+The sovereign Princes of Liechtenstein have never undergone a coronation or enthronement ceremony, although Prince Hans-Adam II attended a mass celebrated by the Archbishop of Vaduz, followed by a choral display.
+In 1719 the Liechtenstein family finally attained the long-sought rank of Princes of the Holy Roman Empire and had a crown (or ducal hat, as it is named) made of diamonds, pearls, and rubies.
+However, as the subsequent princes always resided in Vienna, and until modern times did not even visit their principality, the original princely crown may never have been brought there, and it is now lost.
 On the occasion of his seventieth birthday, Franz Joseph II, Prince of Liechtenstein, the first monarch of Liechtenstein to dwell in his own realm, was given a princely coronet edged in ermine, a replica of the original, as a gift from his people, which is kept on display in the principality.
 But it has never been used in a coronation nor worn by a reigning prince.
 Typical of princely coronets, it lacks "royal" arches, and is surmounted by a tassel instead of a royal orb or cross.

+Lithuania

+The Kingdom of Lithuania was a Lithuanian state, which existed roughly from 1251 to 1263.
+King Mindaugas was the first and only Lithuanian monarch crowned King of Lithuania with the assent of the Pope.
+The formation of the Kingdom of Lithuania was a partially successful attempt at unifying all surrounding Baltic tribes, including the Old Prussians, into a single state.
+Mindaugas and his wife Morta were crowned during the summer of 1253.
+Bishop Henry Heidenreich of Kulm presided over the ecclesiastical ceremonies and Andreas Stirland conferred the crown.
+6 July is now celebrated as Statehood Day (Lithuanian: Valstybės diena); it is an official holiday in modern Lithuania.
+The exact date of the coronation is not known; the scholarship of historian Edvardas Gudavičius, who promulgated this precise date, is sometimes challenged.
+The location of the coronation also remains unknown.